-Please accept this letter as a formal response to your financial and compliance audit of the Metropolitan Sports Facilities Commission for the year ending December 31, 1989.
-The Commission is pleased that you have issued an unqualified opinion on the Metropolitan Sports Facilities Commission's financial statements for 1989.
+This letter is in response to your financial and compliance audit of the Metropolitan Sports Facilities Commission for the year ending December 31, 1990.
+The Commission is pleased that you have, again, issued an unqualified opinion on the Metropolitan Sports Facilities Commission's financial statements for 1990.